 There is no such thing as "perfect" copy, and there are many ways to write up any thought.
 A proofreader has to make various

-choices with regard to writing style, grammar, and punctuation style.
+choices as to writing style, grammar, and punctuation style.
 The differences between various style manuals (Associated Press,

 Chicago, New York Times, etc.) is just one example.
 Your company and your readers may also have certain conventions.
 (For example,

-programmers might prefer "linespacing," whereas general grammarians might want "line spacing" and traditional typographers say "leading."
+programmers might prefer "linespacing" or "line height," whereas general grammarians might want "line spacing" and traditional typographers say "leading.")

 to be formal, informal, conversational, academic, or what?